wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 graph\\request\\time_offset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This option sets the time delay in which we will perform the query.
 For example, if we establish this option with the value "1d", the integration will perform the query on the events that have been generated in the interval of time defined between the current date of the system minus one day (1d) and the current date of the system.
+If the ``time_offset`` tag is not present in the configuration the module will try to obtain every log from the current day, starting from ``00:00:00``.

 +--------------------+----------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | 1d                                                                                                                         |